 The estate may also claim for the pain and suffering the deceased experienced when he or she was injured directly before death.

-If you have lost a loved due to someone else’s negligence or commission of a crime such as homicide, call (770) 217-4954 today for a free consultation with an Angell attorney, who will advise you on your qualification to sue for wrongful death or assist you in directing the estate representative to file a legal action on your behalf.
+If you have lost a loved due to someone else’s negligence or commission of a crime such as homicide, call (770) 217-4954 today for a free consultation with a personal injury attorney in Atlanta, who will advise you on your qualification to sue for wrongful death or assist you in directing the estate representative to file a legal action on your behalf.